Brendan Boyle: 2014

 In April 2013, Boyle announced his candidacy for Pennsylvania's 13th congressional district, which stretched from Montgomery County to northeast Philadelphia.
 The incumbent, Allyson Schwartz, gave up the seat to run for governor.
 Boyle had the support of nearly 30 labor unions across the Philadelphia region.

 Boyle ran against former Congresswoman Marjorie Margolies, then state Senator Daylin Leach and current Montgomery County Commissioner Valerie Arkoosh for the Democratic nomination.
 Despite Margolies entering the race with a 32-point lead over Boyle in early polling, and having the endorsement of former President Bill Clinton, as well as support from former Pennsylvania Governor Ed Rendell and Congressman and Philadelphia Democratic Chair Bob Brady, Boyle won the primary with 41% of the vote to Margolies's 27%.

 Boyle won the general election on November 4, 2014, defeating Republican nominee Carson "Dee" Adcock with 67% of the vote.

-2016

-No Republican or other party candidate filed to run against Boyle in 2016, so he was reelected unopposed.

 2018

 The Supreme Court of Pennsylvania imposed a new map for Pennsylvania's congressional districts in February 2018.
 Boyle then announced that he would run for reelection in the new 2nd district.
 This district had previously been the 1st district, represented by retiring fellow Democrat Bob Brady.
 But the new 2nd absorbed all of the Philadelphia portion of the old 13th, including Boyle's home.
 PoliticsPA rated Boyle's district as not vulnerable (a safe seat).